 On the actual day of your Open House one of the most important marketing elements is your signage.
-It’s surprising especially in the digital age that physical signs can still be so important…but they are.
+Is it surprising, especially in the digital age, that physical signs can still be so critical?

 - Types of Open House Signs

 - Picking the best Open House Sign design